ajs17/memills/content/people/mills-edward-hallock-1819-family/section-resources/metadata_files/me-mills/1908-03-04-sales-journal.md

 ---
-citation: "Mar 1908, E. H. Mills Est, Mills Store Sales Journal #41, digital photograph of book owned by Brooktondale collector."
+citation: "Mar 1908, E. H. Mills Store Sales Journal #41, digital photograph of book owned by Brooktondale collector."
 notes: >

     - The entry on 23 Mar appears to not be Emily's writing.